Climate Change

 |

-Sagawa Express is also participating in a variety of external groups and projects to perform communication.
-The company participates in the Japan Climate Leaders Partnership (JCLP) as an executive member, providing the Japanese government with recommendations on the issue of climate change through dialogue with government officials, policymakers and industry groups.
+Sagawa Express participates in the Japan Climate Leaders Partnership (JCLP) as an associate member, providing the government with recommendations on the issue of climate change through dialogue with government officials, policymakers and industry groups.
+In this way, the company participates in various external organizations and projects to enhance its communication activities.
 In addition, the company is also acting as member of the Logistics Environment Measures Committee of the Japan Association for Logistics and Transport and a supporting member of the Japan Climate Initiative.